Bose-Einstein condensation in the Rindler space

-In our analysis, due to some technical difficulty mentioned later, we consider the situation $m/a_c \ll 1$~($m$ and $a_c$ are the mass of the particle and the critical acceleration, respectively), and take the leading contribution of this in our calculation, where $m$ is the mass of the complex scalar particle considered in this paper and $a_c$ is the critical acceleration.
-As the acceleration is proportional to the temperature in the relation given by the Unruh effect, this can be read as $k_B T_c/2 \gg mc^2$~($T_c$ is the critical temperature fixed with $a_c$), which is the relativistic situation that the particle's thermal motion energy is much higher than its static energy at the critical moment.
+In our analysis, we consider the situation $m/a_c \ll 1$, and take its leading contribution.
+Since the acceleration is proportional to the temperature in the representation the Unruh effect, we can regard this as $k_B T_c/2 \gg mc^2$~($T_c$ is the critical temperature given from $a_c$).
+Therefore, our analysis is in the relativistic situation where the energy of the particle's thermal motion is much higher than its static energy at the critical moment.

-The result in this paper is hence applicable to the system of the complex scalar field with the critical temperature for the Bose-Einstein condensation that is much higher than the mass.
-Since the kind of the field considered in this paper is a complex scalar field composing an ideal gas, the actual particle that can correspond to this paper is some ideal complex scalar particle system whose critical temperature of the Bose-Einstein condensation locates in the region $k_B T/2 \gg mc^2$.

-As stated above, in this study we perform the calculation for the critical acceleration in the Bose-Einstein condensation.
-So far several kinds of the critical accelerations for the spontaneous symmetry breaking induced by the Unruh effect have been carried out.

-The critical acceleration for the chiral symmetry restoration was studied in Nambu-Jona-Lasinio model at zero and finite chemical potentials for quarks in refs.\cite{Ohsaku:2004rv} and \cite{Ebert:2006bh} respectively.
-In Ref.\cite{Castorina:2012yg} the critical acceleration for the restoration of the spontaneous symmetry breaking of the $Z_2$ symmetry in the real scalar field theory was studied.